st4pzz/APS_EMBEDDING_NLP/README.md

 | It Would Be You                  | 0.53       |
 | Brand New Day                    | 0.52       |

+`Explanation: The system retrieves songs that are semantically related to love and heartbreak.
+This demonstrates its effectiveness.`

 ### Test 2: Query Yielding Less Than 10 Results

 **Query**: `"antidisestablishmentarianism"`